Where Stories Come to Life

 Magnetic Storytelling

-Exit Pursued by My Past is a darkly comic one-man show that drags ghosts into the spotlight - some dangerous, none willing to stay quiet.
+The Last Escape is a darkly comic one-man show that drags ghosts into the spotlight - some dangerous, none willing to stay quiet.
 As Rafe Blackthorne unpacks the strange cargo of his past, the audience is taken on a twisting journey through memory, myth and mischief.
 WIth razor-sharp storytelling, unexpected turns and a touch of theatical magic, this is a tale about the stories we tell ourselves to survive - and the ones that won't let us go.
 It's intimate, haunting, and wickedly entertaining.

 What they have been saying...